benediktjordan/AGENDER2.0---The-physiological-patterns-of-stress/README.md

 - Accelerometer Data (ACC): Capturing movement and physical activity, integrated to consider the impact of physical activity on stress levels.
 - Experience Sampling Method (ESM) Data: Subjective stress levels reported by participants, providing a ground truth for stress measurement.
 Each participants received a prompt asking for the stress events since the last prompt (10 minute resolution; 0-100 stress score) via a smartphone app.

 This data was  collected from 25 older adults (11 females; 69±4, 60-76years).
 ECG and ACC data was collected for for each adult during 5.76 days on average (total of 144 days) with a chest strap (EKG-move3; Movisens, Germany) in the daily live.
-In total, 168 ESM stress usable stress samples were collected.
+In total, 168 usable ESM stress samples were collected.

 ## Dataset Availability
 Please note that the dataset utilized in this project is not publicly available.
 This is due to privacy considerations and the rights policies set forth by the Max Planck Institute (MPI).
 The data includes sensitive and personal information that necessitates strict confidentiality.
 As such, in adherence to privacy laws and institutional guidelines, the dataset is retained exclusively for the purposes of this research project and is not accessible for external use or review.